The short story

 1425 AD manuscript: Joseph cast into the pit, Jesus placed into the tomb, Jonah swallowed by a fish (source)

 But there’s more to it than that.
 The early Christians all had a very explicit understanding that, in descending into the realm of the dead, Jesus didn’t merely stop by for a visit.
 Christ invaded it and conquered it.
-This is because they understood the realm of the dead as a realm that was ruled over by the Devil.
+They understood the realm of the dead as a realm that was ruled over by the Devil.

 Where did Jesus go when he died?

 Jesus went to Hades when he died.
 What did he do there?
-He conquered Hades along with its ruler – the Devil.
-Many modern kinds of Christianity put the emphasis of Jesus’ saving act on his death on the cross, but the early Christians and the New Testament authors instead emphasised that it was Christ’s conquering of Hades that saved the race of mankind, because we had been enslaved to the devil.
+He conquered Hades along with its ruler, the Devil.
+When modern Christians think about Jesus' saving act, they often emphasize his death on the cross.
+The early Christians and the New Testament authors, however, emphasized that it was Christ’s conquering of Hades that saved mankind, because we had been enslaved to the devil.
 By going to the Devil’s kingdom and overthrowing it, Christ freed the captives who were in bondage there.
-St. Paul explains this in Hebrews where he says, “that through death He might destroy him who had the power of death, that is, the Devil, and release those who through fear of death were all their lifetime subject to bondage” (Heb 2:14-15).
+St. Paul explains this idea in Hebrews, where he says, “that through death He might destroy him who had the power of death, that is, the Devil, and release those who through fear of death were all their lifetime subject to bondage” (Heb 2:14-15).
 The Devil had the power over death, and the main effect of Christ’s descent was to release those who were under his power.

 Christ setting free the captives of death, 15th century painting